trumpton/gerbera/doc/scripting.rst

 Main Parsing
 ::::::::::::

-The actual parsing is done in the main part of the script.
+The actual parsing is done in the import_playlist_item() function.
 First, the type of the playlist is determined (based on the playlist mimetype), then the correct parser is chosen.
 The parsing itself is a loop, where each call to readln() returns exactly one line of text from the playlist.
 There is no possibility to go back, each readln() invocation will retrieve the next line until end of file is reached.